Search This Blog

 Bill Waddill and Diana Shaheen: The Bay Master Plan and Implementation

 Former COO Bill Waddill and current COO Diana Shaheen co-presented a detailed overview of the master plan and its ongoing implementation.
 The session highlighted the transformation of 53 acres of city-owned bayfront land into a "blue and green oasis" that serves as a living laboratory for urban restoration.
-A significant portion of this acreage was previously—and in some areas remains—a vast parking lot of impervious surface.
+A significant portion of this acreage was previously—and in some areas remains—a vast expanse of impervious surface.
 The master plan effectively reclaims this paved expanse to create a porous, resilient environment.

 A central focus of the technical discussion involved the park’s role as the "last line of defense" for the Sarasota Bay watershed.
 The presenters outlined a sophisticated Stormwater Treatment Train, which includes baffle boxes, denitrification trenches, and treatment ponds.
-These systems are engineered to treat every drop of the 300 million gallons of polluted urban stormwater that flow through the site annually before entering the bay.
+These systems are engineered to treat the 300 million gallons of polluted urban stormwater that flow through the site annually before entering the bay.

 Key operational and strategic insights included: